Prince Harry reunites with Meghan and Archie in Canada

 The palace announced Saturday that the prince and his wife will give up public funding and try to become financially independent.
 The couple, who were named the Duke and Duchess of Sussex on their wedding day, are expected to spend most of their time in Canada while maintaining a home in England near Windsor Castle in an attempt to build a more peaceful life.

-A photographer spotted a smiling Meghan on a hike with Archie and her two dogs, trailed by her security detail, on Vancouver island on Monday.
+A photographer spotted a smiling Meghan on a hike with Archie and her two dogs, trailed by her security detail, on Vancouver Island on Monday.
+Lawyers for Meghan and Harry have issued a legal warning to U.K. media over the use of paparazzi photos.
+The BBC and Sky News reported that the photographs were taken by photographers hiding in the bushes and spying on her.

-They spent the holiday season on Vancouver Island, but is unclear where in Canada they will settle.
-Meghan worked for seven years in Toronto where she filmed the TV series “Suits.”
+The couple spent the holiday season on the island, but it’s unclear where in Canada they will settle.
+Meghan worked for seven years in Toronto, where she filmed the TV series “Suits.”

+It is also unclear who would pay for their personal security and what the immigration and tax status would be for the couple.
+Harry’s grandmother, the queen, is technically head of state in Canada, a Commonwealth nation.

+Prime Minister Justin Trudeau has spoken warmly about Harry and Meghan, but has said there are questions to be addressed.